csbobby/STAR_Benchmark/README.md

 * **Video Clips**

 	We offer video start and end time of each QA in [Video Segments](http://star.csail.mit.edu/data/Situation_Video_Data/Video_Segments.csv), and keyframes index in [Video Keyframe IDs](http://star.csail.mit.edu/data/Situation_Video_Data/Video_Keyframe_IDs.csv).
 You can use them to get the same video clips used in STAR.
+We use ffmpeg to trim raw videos with annotations, run:
+	* ` ffmpeg -y -ss start_time -to end_time -i input_path -codec copy output_path`

 * **Question, Multiple Choice Answers and Situation Graphs**